graysky2/clean-chroot-manager/README.md

 ```
  alias ccm64='sudo ccm64'
 ```
 * If you have multiple PCs on your LAN, consider having them help you compile via distcc which is supported within ccm.
-See $XDG_CONFIG_HOME/clean-chroot-manager.conf for setup instructions.
+See `$XDG_CONFIG_HOME/clean-chroot-manager.conf` for setup instructions.
 * If your machine has lots of memory, consider locating the chroot to tmpfs to avoid disk usage/minimize access times.
 One way is to simply define a directory to mount as tmpfs like so in `/etc/fstab`:

 `tmpfs /scratch tmpfs nodev,size=20G 0 0`

-In order to have the expected `CHROOTPATH64` and `CHROOTPATH32` directories created, we can use a systemd tmpfile like so:
+In order to have the expected `CHROOTPATH64` directory created, we can use a systemd tmpfile like so:
 ```
 /etc/tmpfiles.d/ccm_dirs.conf
 d /scratch/.chroot64 0755 facade users -
-d /scratch/.chroot32 0755 facade users -

 Note that this is only needed if the location of the chroots are on a volatile filesystem like tmpfs.
 ```